ThomasCalle/Thomas-Express-JS-Note-Taker/README.md

 ![A user clicks on slots on the color-coded calendar and edits the events.](/assets/images/gif.GIF)

 ## Usage Instructions
-1. Open the document on your local device at the beginning of your day - you'll enter scheduled events/reminders into the planner to keep tracked.
+1. Click here to open the [Deployed Application Link:](https://e-js-note.herokuapp.com/)
-2. Scroll down to see the timeblocks for the current day.
+2. Click "Get Started" to open the note taker.
-3. Click on the timeblocks type to edit the events.
+3. Enter text into the 'title' and 'text' fields
-4. Click the save button (on the right) to save the event.
+4. Click the save icon (top right) to save the note.
-5. Refresh the page to see the changes.
+5. Click the + icon (top right) to add another note.
-6. Events not saved in timeblocks before refresh won't be tracked locally.
+6. Additional: Click the trash icon to delete saved notes.

 ## Deployed Application Link:
 [Deployed Application Link:](https://e-js-note.herokuapp.com/)